FOREX-Dollar slumps to two-month low, investors see more declines

 "We're still left with the view that the U.S. economy is decelerating, and that's playing out in a markedly weaker dollar," said Joe Manimbo, senior market analyst at Western Union Business Solutions.

-For the week, the dollar index was down as much as 1.7%, on course for its biggest drop in almost four months.
+For the week, the dollar index was down as much as 1.9%, on course for its biggest drop since March.

 A large decline in long-term Treasury yields due to expectations for less fiscal stimulus, combined with a rally in equities and other riskier assets, has placed the dollar under consistent selling pressure that is likely to continue.